Ten Questions To Ask a Professional Carpet Cleaners Before You Hire Them And The Answers You Should Get.

 So here is a list of questions to ask, the answers you should get, and the “Why” behind the question:

-Do you vacuum first?
+Do you vacuum the carpet first?

 Yes.
 A Professional Carpet Cleaner will always use a high-quality vacuum cleaner.